 How many terms will it take to complete the certificate in Applied Data Science?

-Can courses for the certificate in Applied Date Science count towards my major/minor?
+If I’m an undergraduate at UNC, can courses for the certificate in Applied Data Science count toward my major/minor?

 Who will mentor/supervise my practicum project?